SukratUbha/React-Redux-GraphQL-TS-app/README.md

 ### Project description
-App to fetch, like, dislike, and browse anime from AniList using GraphQL, Redux, Rect, and TS.
+Browsing and rating platform for anime world from AniList using GraphQL, Redux, React, and TS.

 ## Available Scripts